 Ribbon tailed astrapia

-One of the most striking out of all the species of birds of paradise is Ribbon-tailed astrapia.
+One of the most striking of all the species of birds of paradise is the ribbon-tailed astrapia.
 Also known as Shawn Mayer’s astrapia, it is distributed and endemic to the central highlands and subalpine forests of Papua New Guinea.

-Unlike colorful males, the females have a dull plumage and short tail.
-One of the distinct features of a male ribbon-tailed astrapia is that they are adorned with an ornamental ball plume above its bill.
-A male ribbon-tailed astrapia also has the longest tail feather, over thrice the length of its body.
+Unlike the colourful males, the females have dull plumage and short tails.
+One of the distinct features of a male ribbon-tailed astrapia is that it is adorned with an ornamental ball plume above its bill.
+A male ribbon-tailed astrapia also has the longest tail feather, over three times the length of its body.

-What are the tops spots to see birds in Papua New Guinea?
+What are the top spots to see birds in Papua New Guinea?

 Port Moresby

-Moreover, the Raggiana birds of paradise can be spotted in the upland forests in this region.
+Moreover, the Raggiana birds of paradise can be spotted in the upland forests of this region.

 Sepik River

-Sepik is the longest river in Papua New Guinea, stretching at 1200 km.
-This river offers impressive wetland birding opportunities, mostly accessible by zodiac or motorized canoes.
+Sepik is the longest river in Papua New Guinea, stretching 1200 km.
+This river offers impressive wetland birding opportunities, mostly accessible by zodiac or motorised canoes.

-Following channels and tributaries, the middle Sepik River also exhibits the crocodile worshiping communities.
-As for birds, herons, egrets, and kites along with exotic birds like hornbills can be seen.
+Following channels and tributaries, the middle Sepik River also exhibits crocodile-worshipping communities.
+As for birds, herons, egrets, and kites, along with exotic birds like hornbills, can be seen.
 Across the river, you can catch sight of an array of parrots, pigeons, doves, cockatoos, and lorikeets.

 Highland region

-For starters, Southern highlands boasts myriad species of parrots, cassowaries, and 13 local species of birds of paradise.
-Some of them include the King of Saxony bird of paradise and the Blue bird of paradise.
+For starters, the Southern Highlands boast myriad species of parrots, cassowaries, and 13 local species of birds of paradise.
+Some of them include the King of Saxony’s Bird of Paradise and the Blue Bird of Paradise.

 New Britain

-New Britain is a huge island province and is located northeast of the mainland.
-Here, the absence of birds of paradise is made up by a staggering population of other vibrant species.
+New Britain is a huge island province that is located northeast of the mainland.
+Here, the absence of birds of paradise is made up of a staggering population of other vibrant species.
 Exotic kingfishers, pigeons, purple-bellied lorries, and Brahminy kites are commonly spotted.

-The rainforests around Kimbe, a particular hotspot on the island, are home to the highly localized endemic owl, the New Britain boobook.
+The rainforests around Kimbe, a particular hotspot on the island, are home to the highly localised endemic owl, the New Britain boobook.

 Kiunga and Tabulil

-The western province of Papua New Guinea amounts to at least 50% of total birdlife.
-Kiunga is a lowland rainforest and is situated west of the country while Tabulil is an area in the foothills of the Star Mountains.
+The western province of Papua New Guinea accounts for at least 50% of total bird life.
+Kiunga is a lowland rainforest and is situated west of the country, while Tabulil is an area in the foothills of the Star Mountains.
 Both spots are the main access points for adventurous journeys leading into the dense lowland forests.

-Although remote, boat trips in Kiunga and Tabulil on the Fly River opens up the chances to see around 300 bird species.
+Although remote, boat trips in Kiunga and Tabulil on the Fly River open up the chance to see around 300 bird species.

-The birds in Papua New Guinea are not migratory and thus, can be seen at any time of the year.
-But if you are seeking comfortable conditions and a drier environment, April to October offers the best visibility.
+The birds in Papua New Guinea are not migratory and, thus, can be seen at any time of the year.
+But if you are seeking comfortable conditions and a drier environment, April to October offer the best visibility.

 With a vast population of birds found in Papua New Guinea, it is one of the top places to observe and appreciate the unique birds.
-A birding tour in this country not only exposes its colorful avifauna but offers an unforgettable experience altogether.
+A birding tour in this country not only exposes its colourful avifauna but also offers an unforgettable experience.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.